ivanspasov99/go-rss-reader/README.md

 5. [Testing](#testing)

 ## `rss` Package
-This package provides a rss package to parse asynchronous multiple RSS feeds.
+This package provides a way to parse asynchronous multiple RSS feeds.
 It exports the following functions:

 ```go
 Parse(urls []string) []RssItem